 In circumstances where the lens cannot be properly aligned, use the projector's Keystone function to help maintain optimum screen geometry.

-This feature allows you to correct up to a \pm 20° tilt, maintaining an aspect ratio of 4:3.
-Press the Keystone button on the control panel to increase or decrease the image adjustment.
-Using the ELP Link IV software, you can correct up to a \pm 30° tilt.
-For more information, refer to Chapter 3.
+- Press the Optical Keystone Adjustment knob on the side of the projector (next to the handle).
+When the knob pops out, turn it clockwise or counterclockwise to move the lens up or down.
+When you're finished, press the knob back in. - □ Adjust keystone correction digitally by pressing the Keystone button on the control panel to increase or decrease the image adjustment.
+This feature allows you to correct up to a ± 20° tilt, maintaining an aspect ratio of 4:3.
+Using the ELP Link IV software, you can correct up to a ± 30° tilt.